sophgo/bootloader-arm64/trusted-firmware-a/docs/plat/marvell/armada/build.rst

         recommended to not enable this workaround as it disallows propagating of all External Aborts to running Linux kernel and makes correctable errors as fatal aborts.

         This option is now disabled by default.
-In past this option was enabled by default in TF-A versions v2.2, v2.3, v2.4 and v2.5.
+In past this option has different name "HANDLE_EA_EL3_FIRST" and was enabled by default in TF-A versions v2.2, v2.3, v2.4 and v2.5.

 - CM3_SYSTEM_RESET